TBC Guide for Shaman Tank Spec “Warden”

 4. Threat mechanics.

-In World of Warcraft mob target preference is decided by threat table, which includes every character who is on combat with it.
+In World of Warcraft mob target preference is decided by threat table, which includes every character who is on combat with mob.

 Placement in table is decided by whoever has the most threat generated.

-Threat mostly generates from damage dealt to mob, by basic rate of 1:1, thus attacking mob with 100 damage attack will place you in threat table with 100 threat and you will get aggro (mob will attack you).
+Threat is mostly generated from damage dealt to mob, by basic rate of 1:1, thus attacking mob with 100 damage attack will place you in threat table with 100 threat and you will get aggro (mob will attack you).

 Ways to generate threat: